Will Benson Preview, Player Props: Reds vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have a 3.73 team ERA that is No. 1 among all MLB pitching staffs.
+- The Blue Jays have a 3.71 team ERA that is No. 1 among all league pitching staffs.

-- Blue Jays pitchers combine to allow 147 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Blue Jays pitchers combine to surrender 148 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- In his last appearance on Friday, the righty went 4 1/3 innings against the Chicago Cubs, allowing four earned runs while surrendering nine hits.
+- In his most recent outing on Saturday against the Chicago Cubs, the righty tossed six innings, allowing four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.